-The Genocide Prevention Task Force was launched in November 2007, and released its report to the public on December 8, 2008.
-Co-chaired by Madeleine K. Albright and William S. Cohen, the task force was co-convened by the US Holocaust Memorial Museum, The American Academy of Diplomacy, and the US Institute of Peace, and it was funded by private foundations.
-Its purpose was to spotlight genocide prevention as a national priority, and develop practical policy recommendations to enhance the capacity of the US government to respond to emerging threats of genocide and mass atrocities.
+The Genocide Prevention Task Force was launched in November 2007 and released its report to the public on December 8, 2008.
+Co-chaired by Madeleine K. Albright and William S. Cohen, the task force was co-convened by the Museum, The American Academy of Diplomacy, and the US Institute of Peace, and it was funded by private foundations.
+Its purpose was to spotlight genocide prevention as a national priority and to develop practical policy recommendations to enhance the capacity of the US government to respond to emerging threats of genocide and mass atrocities.

 Statement of Former Secretary of State Madeleine K. Albright and Former Secretary of Defense William S. Cohen on the Presidential Initiative to Prevent and Respond to Mass Atrocities

 As co-chairs of the Genocide Prevention Task Force, we enthusiastically welcome President Obama’s announcement today at the United States Holocaust Memorial Museum of his administration’s renewed effort to strengthen our government’s will and ability to prevent, deter, and respond to threats of genocide and mass atrocities around the world.
 We convened our bipartisan task force five years ago with the regret and frustration of knowing that our government was ill-prepared to meet the challenge posed by the threat of mass atrocities.